Shower Curtain to Cafe Curtains

 Garden Dreams

 You might remember a while ago I admitted that I was overwhelmed by our 1.2 acres of land, which right now is a blank slate.
 I offered the task up to anyone who wanted to take a shot at designing something.
-Nikki from ViAnneli offered to come over and take a look.
+Nikki from offered to come over and take a look.

 I met Nikki through this blog.
 She was one of our first commenters and she has been a faithful reader and supporter of Hometown Perch.
 Nikki loves to garden at her own home and she is a hired gardener for a couple of local ladies.